-A licensee would not be required to provide the notice and opt out requirements for nonpublic personal financial information under the bill if the licensee were an employee, agent, or other representative of a principal and all of the following were met: the principal was another licensee; the principal otherwise complied with and provided the notices required under the bill; and, the licensee did disclose any nonpublic information to any person other than the principal or its affiliates as provided in the bill. ("Opt out" would mean a direction by the consumer that the licensee not disclose nonpublic personal financial information about that consumer to a nonaffiliated third party, other than as permitted in the bill.)
+The bill specifies that a licensee is not required to provide the notice and opt out requirements for nonpublic personal financial information if the licensee is an employee, agent, or other representative of a principal and all of the following are met: the principal is another licensee; the principal otherwise complies with and provides the notices required under the bill; and, the licensee does not disclose any nonpublic personal information to any person other than the principal or its affiliates as provided in the bill. ("Opt out" means a direction by the consumer that the licensee not disclose nonpublic personal financial information about that consumer to a nonaffiliated third party, other than as permitted in the bill.)

-A surplus lines broker or surplus lines insurer would be in compliance with the notice and opt out requirements for nonpublic personal financial information if all of the following were met:
+A surplus lines broker or surplus lines insurer will be considered in compliance with the notice and opt out requirements for nonpublic personal financial information if all of the following are met:

-- -- The broker or insurer did not disclose a consumer's or customer's nonpublic personal information to nonaffiliated third parties for any purpose, including joint servicing or marketing, except as permitted under the bill. - -- At the time a customer relationship was established, the broker or insurer gave the consumer a notice on which the privacy notice, as specified in the bill, was printed.
+-- The broker or insurer does not disclose a consumer's or customer's nonpublic personal information to nonaffiliated third parties for any purpose, including joint servicing or marketing, except as permitted under the bill.

-"Consumer" would mean an individual, or the individual's legal representative, who sought to obtain, obtained, or had obtained an insurance product or service from a licensee that was to be used primarily for personal, family, or household purposes.
-"Consumer" would include all of the following:
+-- At the time a customer relationship is established, the broker or insurer gives the consumer a notice on which the privacy notice, as specified in the bill, is printed.

--- An individual who provided nonpublic personal information to a licensee in connection with obtaining or seeking to obtain financial, investment, or economic advisory services relating to an insurance product or service.
-An individual would be a consumer under this provision regardless of whether the license established an ongoing advisory relationship.
+The bill defines "consumer" as an individual, or the individual's legal representative, who seeks to obtain, obtains, or has obtained an insurance product or service from a licensee that is to be used primarily for personal, family, or household purposes.
+"Consumer" includes all of the following:

-- -- An applicant for insurance prior to the inception of insurance coverage. - -- An individual that a licensee disclosed nonpublic personal information about to a nonaffiliated third party other than as permitted under the bill, if the individual were any of the following: a beneficiary of a life insurance policy underwritten by the licensee; a claimant under an insurance policy issued by the licensee; an insured under an insurance policy or an annuitant under an annuity issued by the licensee; and, a mortgagor of a mortgage covered under a mortgage insurance policy.
+- -- An individual who provides nonpublic personal information to a licensee in connection with obtaining or seeking to obtain financial, investment, or economic advisory services relating to an insurance product or service.
+An individual is a consumer under this provision regardless of whether the licensed establishes an ongoing advisory relationship. - -- An applicant for insurance prior to the inception of insurance coverage. - -- An individual about whom a licensee discloses nonpublic personal information to a nonaffiliated third party other than as permitted under the bill, if the individual is any of the following: a beneficiary of a life insurance policy underwritten by the licensee; a claimant under an insurance policy issued by the licensee; an insured under an insurance policy or an annuitant under an annuity issued by the licensee; or, a mortgagor of a mortgage covered under a mortgage insurance policy.

-So long as the licensee provided the initial, annual, and revised notices under Chapter 5 to the plan sponsor, group or blanket insurance policyholders, and group annuity contract holder and did not disclose to a nonaffiliated third party nonpublic personal financial information other than as permitted under the bill, "consumer" would not include an individual solely because he or she was a participant or a beneficiary of an employee benefit plan that the licensee administered or sponsored or for which the licensee acted as a trustee, insurer, or fiduciary; or, was covered under a group or blanket insurance policy or group annuity contract issued by the licensee.
-"Consumer" also would not include an individual solely because he or she was a beneficiary of a trust for which the licensee was a trustee; or, had designated the licensee as trustee for a trust.
+So long as the licensee provides the initial, annual, and revised notices under Chapter 5 to the plan sponsor, group or blanket insurance policyholders, and group annuity contract holder and does not disclose to a nonaffiliated third party nonpublic personal financial information other than as permitted under the bill, "consumer" does not include an individual solely because he or she is a participant or a beneficiary of an employee benefit plan that the licensee administers or sponsors or for which the licensee acts as a trustee, insurer, or fiduciary; or is covered under a group or blanket insurance policy or group annuity contract issued by the licensee.
+"Consumer" also does not include an individual solely because he or she is a beneficiary of a trust for which the licensee is a trustee; or has designated the licensee as trustee for a trust.